bigscience-workshop/data_tooling/pii-manager/doc/contributing.md

 ## Task implementation

 A task can be implemented with either of three shapes: regex, function or class.
-See [tasks] for a description of how to implement each of these
+See [tasks] for a description of how to implement each of these, including where to add the required documentation explaining the task.

 ## Task descriptor